jtmille3/Comp/README.txt

 Compile your java into Comp/web/WEB-INF/classes
 The main method can be found in EmbeddedServer.java.

-Open a web browser to http://localhost:8080/app/index.html
+Open a web browser to http://localhost:80/app/index.html

+Specify argument --port=portNumber to run the web server on a port other than 80 (the default).